itsjustgalileo/dumpster/README.md

 ## PRESENTATION

-dumpster is hexdump clone for romeo roms (not limited to).
+dumpster is hexdump clone for (but not limited to) romeo roms.

 ---